StyraInc/regal/README.md

   files:
     - file1.rego
     - "*_tmp.rego"

+project:
+  roots:
+    # declares the 'main' and 'lib/jwt' directories as project roots
+    - main
+    - lib/jwt
 ```

 Regal will automatically search for a configuration file (`.regal/config.yaml`) in the current directory, and if not